TwilioDevEd/introduction-to-apis-notes/course-notes.md

 ## Unit 3 - Using APIs

-In this unit, we'll build
+In this unit, we'll build a single page application that makes use of a client side framework and it's APIs.
+We'll create a server side API to feed our application, and reshape data from a public Web API.
+That's a lot of APIs!

 ### Video 1 - Introducing the project